V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)yuki : excess

-– (ki)yula : crazy, madness
+– (ki)yula : lunatic, mad person, madness

-– (ki)yumbulu : stupid person, moron, idiot
+– (ki)yumbulu : stupid person, fool, moron, idiot

 – kiyumi / kiyumina : drought / something dry